cioraneanu/firefly-pico/readme.md

 ## 📑 Notes
-- Firefly-Pico does NOT intend on replacing the Firefly GUI.
+- **Pico** does NOT intend on replacing the **Firefly** GUI.
 My main focus is to optimize the daily interactions and leave more general config for the mother app ^_^.
-- Split transactions will show up as read-only, and you cannot create them inside Pico.
+- Split transactions will show up as read-only, and you cannot create them inside **Pico**.
 Separate transactions make more sense to me.

 ## :coffee: Support